-The Carmel River is the southernmost substantial drainage currently occupied by Pacific Lamprey - the only known population to the south is in the Big Sur River.
+The Carmel River is the southernmost substantial drainage currently occupied by Pacific Lamprey - the only known populations to the south are the Big Sur River and San Luis Obispo Drainage.
 The lower drainage is agricultural and urbanized, with associated water demands that are generally fulfilled by groundwater pumping.
-The mainstem Carmel is blocked by two major dams (San Clemente and San Pedro) at RM 18 and RM 25, respectively (Figure 8).
-The San Clemente Dam is in the process of being removed.
+The mainstem Carmel is blocked by one major dams (San Pedro) at RM 25 (Figure 8).

+The San Clemente Dam (RM 18) was removed in 2015, and lampreys have recolonized upstream as far as the San Pedro Dam.
 Most Carmel tributaries, with the exception of San Clemente Creek, are probably too small, high gradient or seasonal to provide substantial habitat, but most have not been surveyed for lampreys.